-In the spirit of #staysmartonline week which runs from Monday the 8th through until Sunday the 14th of October, I thought I’d share some handy cyber tips to help lock down your online security.
+In the spirit of #staysmartonline week which runs from Monday the 7th to the 13th of October 2019, I thought I’d share some handy cyber tips to help lock down your online security.

 I always recommend that you review your security “hygiene” at home – so make sure all of your personal computers and mobile devices are always up-to-date.